jnozzi/cocoadev.com/markdown/CallToArms.md

 ----

 Sad to say, but paying ADC members don't get much more attention than non-paying ones.
 The way I found best for thnings like your case is to read the mailing-lists and go to WWDC - that's where some of the people who'll listen hang out.
-You could, of course, throw away one of your "paid incidents" for such a thing, but I doubt it'll be worth it. -- General/JonasLuster
+You could, of course, throw away one of your "paid incidents" for such a thing, but I doubt it'll be worth it. -- JonasLuster

 ----